canonical/mlmd-operator/README.md

 #### Upgrading from `mlmd<=1.14/stable`

-> WARNING: to correctly perform this migration, you must [backup your data](https://discourse.charmhub.io/t/data-backups-and-restoration-for-ckf/13999#heading--backup-mlmd).
+> WARNING: to correctly perform this migration, you must [backup your data](https://discourse.charmhub.io/t/data-backups-and-restoration-for-ckf/13999#heading--backup-mlmd) first.

 1. Remove the relation with requirer charms (e.g. `envoy` and `kfp-metadata-writer`)